 People seeing the email and attachment could be expected to fall for the ruse, since the most recent issue of Antitrust Source does contain an article by the same name.
-The legitimate article is available on the newsletter's website.
+The legitimate article is available on the newsletter's Web site ( download PDF document ).

 "At this time, Adobe is not aware of any attacks via PDF targeting Adobe Reader and Acrobat," Adobe said in the advisory.

 Last month, ">Microsoft urged Excel users to install and run the Enhanced Mitigation Experience Toolkit (EMET) to block those attacks, and said that Excel 2010 was not susceptible to the exploit because of its "Protected View" sandbox.

 While those same recommendations may apply today for Word, Microsoft was not immediately able to confirm that to Computerworld.